mlafleur/mlafleur.github.io/_posts/2004-11-18-stupid-people-acting-stupid.md

 ---
-Title: Stupid People Acting Stupid
+title: Stupid People Acting Stupid
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <div class="Section1"> I know there are plenty of &ldquo;code warriors&rdquo; out there who think that making things more difficult that need be is somehow more fulfilling.
 I under stand that saying things like &ldquo;I don&rsquo;t comment&rdquo; makes you feel special.